eworm-de/routeros-scripts/doc/gps-track.md

 * `GpsTrackUrl`: the url to send json data to

-The configured coordinate format (see `/ system gps`) defines the format sent to the server.
+The configured coordinate format (see `/system/gps`) defines the format sent to the server.

 ---